RyanBruno/IrcServer/README.md

 ```
 ## Todo
 1. Error Handling
-2. Way to add channels
-3. Plugins
+2. Plugins
-4. JavaDoc
+3. JavaDoc
-5. Add the rest of the IRC commands
+4. Add the rest of the IRC commands
-6. Allow changing Nicknames
+5. Allow changing Nicknames